JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setExpenditureClaimDelay`

-Set the claim delay on an expenditure slot.
+DEPRECATED Set the claim delay on an expenditure slot.
 Can only be called by Arbitration role.

+*Note: This is now deprecated and will be removed in a future version*

 **Parameters**